DiovanaS/resume/README.md

 ### Resume

-A landing page focused on displaying information from my resume.
-The data is retrieved through a fetch request to a pseudo API, which contains the data encapsulated in a `.json` file.
+A page containing the main information from my resume in Portuguese (pt-br).
+The layout is written in HTML, JavaScript, and AlpineJS.
+The data is stored in a JSON file, segmented into keys.

 <br />